Balakrishna-RK/Balakrishna-RK/Projects/Characteristics_of_MOS_Devices_Utilizing_SKY130_Process_Design_Kit_with_Xschem_and_Ngspice/README.md

 ![gm pmoscal](assets/images/gm_pmos_cal.png)

-To calculate the transconductance (gm) of a PMOS transistor, we select the higher Vgs value of -1.8V.
+To calculate the transconductance (gm) of a PMOS transistor, we select the higher Vgs value of 1.8V.
 Using this gate-source voltage, we plot the drain current (Id) versus drain-source voltage (Vds).
-Subsequently, we employ the `.measure` command in Ngspice to determine the value of Id at Vgs = -1.8V.
+Subsequently, we employ the `.measure` command in Ngspice to determine the value of Id at Vgs = 1.8V.
 The transconductance gm is then calculated using the formula gm = dId / dVgs, where dId represents the change in drain current and dVgs represents the change in gate-source voltage.

 ![pmos_id](assets/images/pmos_id.png)
 ![pmos_gm](assets/images/pmos_gm.png)

-At Vgs = -1.8V, we find that Id is approximately 403 µA (microamps), and the transconductance gm measures 483 µS (microsiemens), as displayed in the calculations shown on the left.
+At Vgs = 1.8V, we find that Id is approximately 403 µA (microamps), and the transconductance gm measures 483 µS (microsiemens), as displayed in the calculations shown on the left.
 These steps illustrate how transconductance quantifies the efficiency of a MOSFET in amplifying signals, essential for optimizing circuit performance in various applications.

 #### Analysis of Ro

 ![pmos ro calculation](assets/images/ro_pmos_calculation.png)

-To calculate the output resistance (Ro) of the PMOS transistor, we select a higher drain-source voltage (Vds) of -1.8V.
+To calculate the output resistance (Ro) of the PMOS transistor, we select a higher drain-source voltage (Vds) of 1.8V.
 Using this Vds value, we plot the drain current (Id) versus gate-source voltage (Vgs).
-Next, we use the `.measure` command in Ngspice to determine the Id at Vds = -1.8V.
+Next, we use the `.measure` command in Ngspice to determine the Id at Vds = 1.8V.
 To find Ro, we use the formula Ro = 1 / (d(Id)/d(Vds) * λ).
-For simplicity, we neglect the channel-length modulation parameter (λ) as it increases the complexity due to Level 3 SPICE parameters.
+Next, we calculate the channel length modulation parameter (λ) to determine the output resistance (ro).
+### Determine λ:

+1. Identify the region where the transistor is in saturation (flat region of the Id vs. Vds plot).
+2. Fit a linear approximation to the saturation region of the curve.
+3. Calculate the slope (ΔId/ΔVds) of the linear approximation.
+4. Determine the average drain current (Id_avg) in the saturation region.
+5. Calculate λ using the formula:

+   ### λ=ΔVdsΔId​⋅Idavg​1​

+### Once λ is determined, the output resistance (ro) can be calculated using:

+  ### ro​=λ⋅ID​1​

 ![pmos_ro_id](assets/images/id_ro_pmos.png)
 ![pmos_ro](assets/images/ro_pmos.png)

-After performing these calculations, we find that Id at Vds = -1.8V is approximately 403 µA (microamps), and the output resistance Ro is measured to be around 11,954 ohms (Ω).
+After performing these calculations, we find that Id at Vds = 1.8V is approximately 403 µA (microamps), and the output resistance Ro is measured to be around 54,213 ohms (Ω).
 These measurements provide critical insights into the MOSFET's stability and performance in circuit applications.
 Follow the commands shown on the left side of the screen to accurately perform and verify these calculations in Ngspice.

 ## 4. Analysis of NMOS Circuit